niko7o/discord-bot/readme.md

 # Functionalities

-- `info` : Gives you basic info on the developer
+- `!info` : Gives you basic info on the developer
 - `!geisha` : Returns a cool geisha gif from ghost in the shell

 - `!play <youtubeURL>` : Plays a youtube video, remove the < and >